Brianne Reed

-Brianne Taylor Reed Pérez (born 2 May 1994) is an American-born Dominican professional footballer who plays as a centre back for Danish Elitedivisionen club FC Nordsjælland and the Dominican Republic women's national team.
-She previously played for Kvarnsvedens IK in the Damallsvenskan and FC Kansas City in the National Women's Soccer League (NWSL).
+Brianne Taylor Reed Pérez (born 2 May 1994) is a professional footballer who plays as a centre back.
+Born in the United States, she plays for the Dominican Republic women's national team.

 Early life

 Born and raised in Tinton Falls, New Jersey to an African-American father and a Dominican mother, Reed attended Red Bank Catholic High School.
 A three-year starter on the varsity soccer team, she helped lead the team to two consecutive Shore Conference titles in 2009 and 2010 and well as three consecutive league championship appearances.
 In 2010, the team won the Co-State Championship.
 Reed also was on the varsity track team and was 2012 Monmouth County Triple and Long Jump Champion.

 Reed played for club teams Ocean SA Eagles, Wall SC Wombats and PDA Charge.
 In 2010 she won the New Jersey Olympic Development Program (ODP) state championship and was a member of the finalist team at the 2011 ODP National Championship.
 She was named to the First Team All-Shore Conference by the Asbury Park Press for two consecutive years in 2010 and 2011.
 In 2011, she was named to the First Team All-State by The Star-Ledger and received the John Cobb Senior Excellence Award.
 In 2012, she was the recipient of the Monmouth County Director of Athletics Sportsmanship Award and Jersey Sporting News Player of the Year.